Today is National Stress Awareness Day.

 Meditation isn’t only for hippies.
 At least it shouldn’t be.

-Practicing relaxation techniques such as mindfulness meditation can greatly reduce stress.
-Sitting in a comfortable upright position and paying close attention to your breaths can lower your heart rate and slow down your stream of thoughts.
-Repeating affirmative thoughts to yourself during meditation practice can also help build a sense of positivity.
+Practicing relaxation techniques such as mindfulness meditation is a great form of stress reduction.
+Sit in a comfortable, upright position and pay close attention to your breaths.
+This can lower your heart rate and slow down your stream of thoughts.
+Repeating affirmative thoughts to yourself during meditation practice can also help build self esteem.

 Build a Nurturing Community